 Skip to main content

-Why did I Keep Getting gifts Instead of Love?
+Why did I keep getting gifts instead of love?

 "Where do you see yourself in five years?"
 That dreaded interview question.
 At 28, I found myself staring at the HR manager, genuinely stumped.
 Where did I see myself?
 I didn't know where I was now, let alone in five years.
 When you grow up being showered with stuff — toys, gadgets, and pretty much everything money can buy — but deprived of emotional connection, your inner GPS goes haywire.

-My name's Elsa, by the way.
+My name is Elsa, by the way.
 Named after the Disney character by my mother, who fancied herself a modern-day queen, always too busy managing the 'kingdom' to ask how her child was doing.
 I grew up in a house that could've been mistaken for a showroom.
 But no amount of luxury compensates for the gut-wrenching emptiness of never hearing, "How are you feeling?"

 If you think about it, emotional neglect is like having a box inside you that never quite gets opened.
 Over time, it gets dusty, forgotten in the corner of your soul.
-You know it’s there, but you’re not sure you want to peek inside.
+You know it’s there, but you are not sure you want to peek inside.
 Who knows what’s been left rotting in there?

 Why Did I Keep Getting gifts Instead of Love?